-Coconut oil is praised for its numerous health benefits as a multifaceted ingredient in both food preparation as well as in beauty products.
+Coconut oil is a multifaceted ingredient in both food preparation and beauty products.

 Its unique properties and versatility make it suitable for a wide range of applications.

-In my previous article about my toxin-free journey I spoke about my favorite coconut oil body care uses and how you can easily make your own products.
+In the article about my toxin-free journey I discuss some of my favorite topical coconut oil uses.

-Today I will show you 25 ways how to use coconut oil in and around the house as a natural alternative to toxic products.
+In today’s article I am sharing 25 ways how to use coconut oil in and around the house.

 Whether it is to clean your house, condition your tools, remove stains or prevent all sorts of household accidents, coconut oil gets the job done.

-Good for you, the environment plus it saves you a lot of money too.
+It’s good for you and for the environment.
+And it can save you a lot of money too.

 1. Anti-stick & anti-rust for garden tools